Real-Time Processing#

 Parameters:

-• backend (AudioBackend) – Audio backend for I/O.
+• backend (AudioBackend) – Audio backend driving the I/O thread.

 Examples